Formal complaints

 Your NHS complaint will then be investigated by a complaints manager, who will speak to the staff involved and may contact you to discuss the issues raised and agree how to take matters forward.

 We aim to provide a response within 35 working days or within an alternative agreed timescale.
 Sometimes it may take longer if, for example, a member of staff is on holiday and we need their statement.
-Please note that the 35 working days will commence as of the date that we receive appropriate consent from the patient / a signed copy of the complaint e-mail is received.

 Our response will offer a full explanation of the circumstances which led to your complaint and, where appropriate, advise what action we will take to make improvements.
-We regularly review our complaints and are committed to improving our healthcare services for patients based on our patients' and their loved ones’ experiences.

 If you are not happy with our response, you have the opportunity to let us know and we will endeavour to reinvestigate any outstanding points or concerns.